Housing and Residential Life

 - Whenever possible, requests for roommates are honored.
 However, if specific preferences are not available, the University reserves the right to assign students to other roommates.

-The 2016-2017 housing agreement is for both fall and spring semesters, unless the applicant is:
+The 2017-2018 housing agreement is for the entire academic year (both fall and spring semesters), unless the applicant is:

 - applying only for spring semester housing